DavidePlessi/react-nd-project-1-my-reads/README.md

     - utils (containing some utils)

 ## Install dependencies
-In the project directory you can run `yarn install` or `npm start` to get all the required dependencies
+In the project directory you can run `yarn install` or `npm install` to get all the required dependencies

 ## Available Scripts